isi-vista/textDetectionWithScriptID/README.md

 Fully Convolutional Neural Network for Text Detection in Scene/Document with Script ID supports.

 ## 1. Overview
-This repo contains two deep networks,
+This repo contains two types of deep neural networks,
-- pixel-level Text Detection Classification Network (TDCN)
+- pixel-level Text Detection Classification Network (TDCN) with specializations in
+  - SceneText, e.g. a street-view image.
+  - DocumentText, e.g. a scanned letter.
 - page-level Script ID Classification Network (SICN)

-where TDCN is mainly based on the ICCV17 paper [**Self-organized Text Detection with Minimal Post-processing via Border Learning**](http://openaccess.thecvf.com/content_ICCV_2017/papers/Wu_Self-Organized_Text_Detection_ICCV_2017_paper.pdf).
+where TDCN models are mainly based on the ICCV17 paper [**Self-organized Text Detection with Minimal Post-processing via Border Learning**](http://openaccess.thecvf.com/content_ICCV_2017/papers/Wu_Self-Organized_Text_Detection_ICCV_2017_paper.pdf).

-Both models are trained with the Keras deep nerual network library with the TensorFlow backend.
+All models are trained with the Keras deep nerual network library with the TensorFlow backend.

 ## 2. Structure
 This repo contains the following data